 - Though JFK himself once said in a press conference, "I've listened to Mr. Meader's record but I think it sounded more like Teddy than it did me."

 - Superman met President Kennedy on several occasions in the Silver Age.
 For instance, there was a story where Kennedy impersonated Clark Kent to help Superman hide his Secret Identity.
-However, its publication was coincidentally right after Kennedy's assassination, which lead to the obvious unfortunate implication that Superman trusted the President knowing that he would soon be dead.
 This also include the classic tale "Superman's Mission For President Kennedy," which was originally to be published in late 1963 but was pulled after JFK's assassination.
 The story was finally published several months later, per the request of President Johnson and the Kennedy family.
-Thanks to comics' sliding-scale timeline, the above tale was rewritten in The Eighties as "Superboy's Mission For President Kennedy."
+Thanks to comics' sliding-scale timeline, the above tale was rewritten in The '80s as "Superboy's Mission For President Kennedy."

 - Supergirl also met President and Mrs. Kennedy soon after her existence was revealed to the world in February 1962.
 Jack said "I know you'll use your super-powers not only to fight crime, but to preserve peace in our troubled world!"
 She said, "Thank you, Mr. President, I will," but what she was thinking was "The President's wife looks ... gorgeous!"

 - Two Robert Drew documentaries: Primary (1960), which records the contest between Kennedy and Hubert Humphrey in the 1960 Wisconsin Democratic primary, and Crisis: Behind a Presidential Commitment, which is about JFK sending the National Guard to integrate the University of Alabama in 1963.
 Both films feature behind-the-scenes "fly on the wall" access that was very unusual for the era.